c0c0n3/kitt4sme.live/docs/bootstrap.md

 - 16GB RAM/4GB swap,
 - 120GB storage.

-Once you've are done with the hardware, you'll have to install Ubuntu 20.04.1 LTS (GNU/Linux 5.4.0-42-generic x86_64) on it. **Please install the exact version mentioned here.**
+Once you've are done with the hardware, you'll have to install Ubuntu 20.04.1 LTS (GNU/Linux 5.4.0-42-generic x86_64) on it. **Please install the exact Ubuntu version mentioned here.**
 If you just want to try out the platform quickly, you can spin up an Ubuntu 20.04 VM in no time with Multipass, e.g.

 ```bash